kubernetes-sigs/wg-policy-prototypes/policy-report/kep/README.md

 - N examples of real-world usage
 - N installs
-- More rigorous forms of testing¿e.g., downgrade tests and scalability tests
+- More rigorous forms of testingï¿½e.g., downgrade tests and scalability tests
 - Allowing time for feedback

 **Note:** Generally we also wait at least two releases between beta and